Seattle Center Monorail: Service and fares

 The monorail takes approximately two minutes to travel between the Seattle Center and Westlake Center terminals, which are located 0.9 mi apart.
-Trains depart from each terminal approximately every 10 minutes, with a single train running continuously.
-The service has two seasonal schedules, with trains in the autumn and winter (September to May) operating for 13–14 hours per day from Monday to Saturday, ending at 11:00 p.m. on Fridays and Saturdays, and 12 hours on Sundays, ending at 9:00 p.m.
-The summer schedule is in use from May to September and has weekday trains operating for 16 hours and weekend trains for 15 hours, with service ending at 11:00 p.m. every day.
+Trains depart from each terminal approximately every 10 minutes, typically with a single train running continuously.
+Service operates for 13.5 hours from Monday to Thursday, 15.5 hours on Friday, 14.5 hours on Saturday, and 12.5 hours on Sunday.
+On Friday and Saturdays, the final train departs at 11:00 p.m.
 Monorail service is typically reduced on national holidays and closed entirely on Thanksgiving Day and Christmas.
 During special events at the Seattle Center and Climate Pledge Arena, operating hours are extended and train frequencies are increased to every four minutes by using both trains in the fleet.

 Fares for the monorail are paid at turnstiles at either terminal using an ORCA card, a smartphone app, or paper tickets bought from a vending machine with credit/debit cards, or mobile payments.
 As of 2025, one-way fares are $4 for adults, $2 for youths aged 6–18, and $2 for people qualifying for the reduced rate, including senior citizens 65 years and older, disabled individuals, persons with Medicare cards, and active duty members of the U.S. military carrying their identification cards.
 Round-trip fares are twice the price of a one-way fare; monthly passes are also offered at adult and reduced rates.
 Children aged five and under are able to ride free.
 In October 2019, the monorail began accepting ORCA cards, the regional transit payment system, after five years of negotiations and a study over fare integration; since May 2023, youth ORCA cards are charged a $0 fare on the monorail as part of a statewide program to provide free transit for riders aged 18 years or younger.
+The monorail's ORCA card policy was modified in January 2026 to remove a free transfer credit and instead charge a portion of the fare for users without a monthly or daily pass.
 Free fares have also been provided to attendees of all public events at Climate Pledge Arena through a mobile app since January 2023 after an existing program for the Seattle Kraken and Seattle Storm was expanded.
 Fares are adjusted by the city government and Seattle Monorail Services to cover operational costs and remain in line with consumer inflation.